NotTheDeveloper/Tixte-Java-Library/README.md

 ## Tixte experiments

-If you have early access to a feature that i don't have, feel free to implement this into Tixte4J!
+If you have early access to a feature that I don't have, feel free to implement this into Tixte4J!

 **Requirements:**
 * Good Java knowledge